Tests and treatments

 What is it?

 During a dobutamine stress echocardiography, an echocardiography is performed while dobutamine is administered intravenously.
-Dobutamine makes the heart beat faster, provoking the effect of physical exertion.
+Dobutamine makes the heart beat faster, simulating physical exertion.

 Sometimes, resting echocardiography provides insufficient information about the heart.
 Certain abnormalities are only visible when the heart is stressed.
 An echocardiography by dobutamine administration can show whether all parts of the heart are contracting properly and whether there is oxygen deficiency.